 It’s a framework intended to be used as a preliminary resource to help get your organisation thinking about data before embarking on data projects.

 We are committed to the safety and protection of children and young people and our commitment means we will:

 This Act helps to protect young people and makes sure services and funded providers have child protection policies and processes.

 Is a charitable trust that works throughout New Zealand, educating, supporting and inspiring adults to protect children.
-They have a range of resources and other useful information on their website.
+They have a range of resources, training and other useful information on their website.